eclipse-tractusx/digital-product-pass/deployment/getting-started.md

 data offer, the `EDC-Consumer` needs to __negotiate a contract for the data transfer__.
 The `CatenaX-Registry` gives the platform for the services to basically find each other (provides the meta-data).

-The project `Battery-Passport` provides a UI for the contract negotiation and the final __representation of the data__.
+The project `Battery-Passport application` provides a UI to request battery passports through edc connectors and the final __representation of the data__.

 ### Application Installation

 > Prerequisite: [Docker](https://www.docker.com/products/docker-desktop/), [MiniKube](https://minikube.sigs.k8s.io/docs/start/) & [Helm](https://helm.sh/docs/intro/install/): execute `minikube start` & `minikube addons enable ingress`

 * __CatenaX-Registry__
-    * Description: This component is usually managed by CatenaX, but because of access rights a local instance could be required.
+    * Description: This component is usually managed by CatenaX and only required in some development situations.
     * __Service-Registry__
         * docker container hosted in locally and mapped to __Port 4243__
             * [Image from Guide Repo](https://github.com/catenax-ng/catenax-at-home/blob/main/getting-started-guide/docker-compose.yml#L89)